QUANTSQUARTERS/qq-react-site/README.md

 - **What is Smart Placement?** Smart Placement [can dynamically position](https://developers.cloudflare.com/workers/configuration/smart-placement/#understand-how-smart-placement-works) your Worker in Cloudflare's network to minimize latency between your Worker and database.

 - **How does it work?** The application makes multiple database round trips per request.
 Smart Placement analyzes this traffic pattern and can choose to position the Worker and Hyperdrive closer to your deployed database to reduce latency.
-This can significantly improve response times, especially for read-intensive operations requiring multiple database queries — as demonstrated in this application's book-related API endpoints.
+This can significantly improve response times, especially for read-intensive operations requiring multiple database queries — as demonstrated in this application's team-related API endpoints.

 - **No configuration needed:** Smart Placement works automatically when enabled in `wrangler.jsonc` with `"mode": "smart"`.